NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

 ## Dependencies

-•numpy: For numerical operations.
+• numpy: For numerical operations.

-•scikit-fuzzy: For fuzzy logic operations.
+• scikit-fuzzy: For fuzzy logic operations.

-•matplotlib: For data visualization.
+• matplotlib: For data visualization.

-### License
+## License
 The MIT License is used for this project.